Mother accused of using children to help shoplift from Houston Premium Outlets

 On Thursday, deputies said Michelle Lashae Jones stole more than $1,600 worth of merchandise from Gap, Carters, Express and Osh Kosh stores.

-Authorities said Jones was giving the merchandise to her four juvenile children and having them conceal the items in a stroller.
+Authorities said Jones was giving the merchandise to her four juvenile children, ranging in age from 3 to 8 years old and having them conceal the items in a stroller.

+"To be doing this type of criminal activity and having her small kids with her is just something I haven't seen in quite some time," Precinct 4 Constable Mark Herman said.

+Jones got caught after a witness saw something suspicious and called it into Precinct 4.
+When investigators questioned Jones upon arrival, they say they started finding merchandise with the tags still on them.
+They say they determined the items hadn't been paid for after they went back to some of the stores and looked at surveillance video.

 All of the stolen merchandise was recovered and returned to the businesses, authorities said.